 Donna Su (she/her/ella) is an elected school board member for Evanston/Skokie District 65 in Illinois (2021 - 2025).
-She is the School Board liaison for Oakton Elementary and Dewey Elementary.
-Additionally, she sits on the City of Evanston/District 65/District 202 committee and the Personnel, Buildings and Grounds, and Finance committee.
+She is the current School Board liaison for Dewey Elementary and Haven Middle School, prior liaison with Oakton Elementary and Dawes Elementary.
+Additionally, she sits on the Park School Advisory Board, and serves as the board representative to Ed-Red, and sits on the Personnel, Buildings and Grounds, and Finance committee, previously also the city of Evanston/District 65/District 202 committee

 Donna chose to return to Evanston as her home to live and raise her family when she moved to Evanston in 2006.
-She has two children - an 8th grader and 5th grader in the district - whom inspire and challenge her regularly.
+She has two children - a 10th grader and 6th grader in the district - whom inspire and challenge her regularly.

 Principled.
 Proven.
 Progressive